puppetlabs/bolt/documentation/bolt_installing.md

     BUG_REPORT_URL="http://bugs.launchpad.net/ubuntu/"
     VERSION_CODENAME=xenial
     UBUNTU_CODENAME=xenial
-Successful on 1 node: localhost
+Successful on 1 target: localhost
-Ran on 1 node in 0.00 seconds
+Ran on 1 target in 0.00 seconds
 ```

 As you can see from the above example, the `localhost` target is the *container* environment, not the *host* environment.